energinet-open-incubator/innersource-collaboration/guides/FOSS-terms-guide/02-FOSS-Terms-Intro-Common-Terms.md

 It will, among other things, declare that FOSS consists of a **specific way of working**.
 Also, it will state that **collaboration across corporate entities** (or individuals and corporate entitites) is defining for FOSS.

-There is derivative of FOSS, growing in popularity the last few years.
+There is a derivative of FOSS, growing in popularity the last few years.
 It is called **InnerSource**, sometimes also written as Inner Source.

 #### How does InnerSource differ from Open Source and where does it overlap?